When you think of a home improvement, you most likely think of remodeling your kitchen or your living room.

 Step 5: Finally Paint Your Tiles

 So now it is finally time to paint the tiled floor and guess what you have to do?

 Use a roller for most of it but you will have to come back with a paintbrush to get the gaps and the edges.

 You may have to apply two to three coats, depending on your bathroom floor tile, your paint, and what you want.

-But we recommend getting some sort of exterior floor, deck or patio paint.
-This kind of paint usually is designed to withstand more wear and tear.
+You may also get some sort of exterior floor, deck, or patio paint.
+This kind of paint is usually designed to withstand more wear and tear.

 Plus, as patios sometimes get wet, this type of paint is resistant to water, which is especially important in bathrooms.

 Step 6: Seal your Bathroom Floor (Optional)

 Sealing your shower tiles and floors is a completely optional step that you may want to consider.

 A sealer such as polyurethane will make your new floor more durable and last longer in general.